Pain Medications for Back Pain

 Aspirin compounds are over-the-counter medications that can help relieve minor pain and back ache.
 The main potential side effect with aspirin is the development of stomach problems- particularly ulcers with or without bleeding.

-Non-steroidal anti-inflammatory drugs (NSAIDs) include over-the-counter pain relievers such as ibuprofen and naproxen.
+Non-steroidal anti-inflammatory drugs (NSAIDs) include over-the-counter pain relievers.
 These medications were once only available by prescription.
 NSAIDs are very effective in relieving the pain associated with muscle strain and inflammation.
 Be aware that NSAIDs can decrease renal function if you are an older patient.
 Excessive use can lead to kidney problems.

 Nonnarcotic Prescription Pain Medications